SAT

 • 16 hours of instruction, held over 4 days.

-• SAT content review.
+• Digital SAT content review.

 Course Information: Detailed class information will be communicated approximately 5-7 business days prior to the first day of class.